mattwach/battery_drainer/README.md

 More or less could also work.
 More means more overall current and better heat dissipation but also additional cost and board space.

-These are intended to be run in the "constant" current region of the FETs which is controlled by the gate-to-source voltage (Vgs) as exampled in the FQP27P06 datasheet graph below:
+These are intended to be run in the "Ohmic" region of the FETs which is controlled by the gate-to-source voltage (Vgs) as exampled in the FQP27P06 datasheet graph below: